gcohenfr/pgca/README.md

 ## Installation
 The latest version of the R package can be installed directly from this repository.
-First the dependencies and tools have to be installed into R.
+First the dependencies and tools have to be installed into R:
 ```r
 # Install dependencies
 install.packages(c("knitr", "devtools"))
 ```

-When the dependencies are fulfilled, the `devtools` package can be used to install the `pgca`:
+When the dependencies are fulfilled, the `devtools` package can be used to install the `pgca` package:
 ```r
 # Install pgca
 library(devtools)